 Outstanding Plan Award

-Award To a specific planning project or initiative of unusually high merit for which there are demonstrated “on-the ground” results that are supported by documentable physical or social change.
+To a specific planning project or initiative of unusually high merit for which there are demonstrated “on-the ground” results and success stories that are supported by documented physical or social change.

 Outstanding Community Engagement or Education Award

-To a planning project or initiative that has involved, or resulted in significant advancement of community comprehension of planning issues or outcomes.
-Examples include, but are not limited to publications, interactive project websites, public planning and design charrettes or seminars.
+To a planning project or initiative that has involved or resulted in significant advancement of community comprehension of planning issues or outcomes.
+Examples may include publications, interactive project websites, public planning and design charrettes or seminars.

 Outstanding Student Project Award

 To outstanding class projects or papers by a student or group of students that contribute to advances in the field of planning.
 The submission should be primarily the work of the students and based in New Jersey.
 The students may be from any secondary education institution.

 Any plan, project, program, process, or report entered must have been published, implemented, or completed within three years of the date of submission.

 Nominators must select the most appropriate category for the submission and may not submit the same project for multiple awards.
 Changes will not be allowed by the nominator after the submission deadline.
 The awards jury may move a submission from one category to another.